 If you think the idea of universal design (UD) is only for the aging or those with limited mobility, think again.
 The principles of UD, especially in kitchen design, apply to people of every age and ability.
-And since a log home (usually the realization of a lifelong dream) is often the last home you intend to own, planning for today as well as the future just make sense.
+And since a log home (usually the realization of a lifelong dream) is often the last home you intend to own, planning for today as well as the future just makes sense.

 Use these top ten universal kitchen design tips when beginning to plan your log home's kitchen.